DruMoDev/restaurant-menu-creator/README.md

 - Responsive design for optimal viewing on different devices.

 ## Usage
+### Test Account

+For testing purposes, you can use the following account credentials instead of registering:

+- **Email:** prueba@gmail.com
+- **Password:** 123456

 1. Sign up or log in to your restaurant account.
 2. Create a new menu by providing a name and description.
 3. Add categories to the menu by specifying a name and optional description.
 4. Within each category, add dishes by providing a name, description, and price.